stacy-wells/foster-network/README.md

 ![alt text](http://i.imgur.com/8kEAG6k.png)

 Animals that do not have an associated foster are displayed on the index page.
-Here user can click 'Foster Me' to notify that animal's rescue via email that they have had a foster offer.
+Here users can click 'Foster Me' to notify that animal's rescue via email that they have had a foster offer.

 ![alt text](http://i.imgur.com/udKyIjZ.jpg)